Gyrfaoedd a chyflogadwyedd

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-In the latest available survey, 83% of our undergraduates were in employment or further study within six months of graduation (2015 figures).
+In the latest available survey, 95% of our graduates were in employment or further study six months after graduation (DLHE 2016/17).

 From the public to the private sector, we enable careers in an impressively wide range of fields.
 Our graduates use their newly-acquired skills in a broad spectrum of jobs, particularly in the media, education and health sectors.
 While teaching, language-related professions, publishing and public relations are especially popular, graduate destinations, the business and commercial sectors are also well represented.